dataviz-sp22/proj2-superb-bilby/README.md

     files of our project.
 It also contains the code for our application/presentation.
 The application also serves as the presentation.
+-   `bil-wealth-app`: This folder contains codes and files for our shiny app.

 ### Wealth Inequality